 Visit a local Alsace Christmas market

-Colmar is part of the 100-mile-long Alsace Wine Route, which laces together picture-perfect villages with castles, churches, and medieval buildings surrounded by the vineyards that make the region famous.
-The towns of the Alsace Wine Route are easy to reach and feature small Christmas markets and special holiday events that make them a must-visit.
+Colmar is part of the 100-mile-long Alsace Wine Route, which laces together picture-perfect villages with castles and medieval buildings surrounded by the vineyards that make the region famous.
+The towns of the Alsace Wine Route feature small Christmas markets and holiday events that make them a must-visit.

 Riquewihr — Riquewihr is said to be the inspiration for the setting of Beauty and the Beast.
 Its colors are out-of-this world (but, in high season, the crowds can be, too).
-The daily Christmas market here is a highlight of a visit to Alsace.
+We loved the daily Christmas market here.

-Kaysersberg — A wine-growing powerhouse for over 400 years, the medieval mansions of Kaysersberg are a testament to the city’s wealth.
+Kaysersberg — The medieval mansions of Kaysersberg are a testament to the city’s wealth.
 Take in its architecture, visit a Michelin-starred restaurant or two, and linger over the river that passes through the center of town.
 At Christmas, the town goes all-out with decorations, and its market is also worth a visit.

 Laura Longwell is an award-winning travel blogger and photographer.
 Since founding Travel Addicts in 2008, she has written hundreds of articles that help over 3 million people a year get the most out of their travel.
 In that time, she has visited nearly 60 countries on 5 continents, often returning to favorite destinations over and over again.
 She has a deep love of history, uncovering unexpected attractions, and trying all the good food a place has to offer.